mvolkmann/blog/src/neovim.md

 ### Quickfix List

-The Quickfix list holds, displays, and jumps to the locations of:
+The Quickfix list stores locations of:

 - search matches
 - compile errors
 - test errors
 - linting errors

+The list can be displayed and there are commands for jumping to the locations it describes.

 Many Vim commands update the quickfix list, including `vimgrep` and `make`.
 The `vimgrep` command takes a regular expression